imsc-rosetta/imsc-rosetta-specification/styles.md

 See below 'region size and position quantisation' for more explaination

 ### _r_vertical
 you may modify the style attribute.
-It MUST be empty, contain an alignment from p_al_xxxx only
+It MUST be empty, or contain an alignment from p_al_xxxx only

 ### s_fg_xxx
 you may modify the tts:color attribute